 According to the head of community medicine at CMH, Lahore, Professor Ashraf Choudhary, there are numerous causes of such high disease load in Pakistan.
-Many people when infected do not get diagnosed with Tuberculosis, due to lack of healthcare facilities and poverty.
+Many people when infected do not get diagnosed with Tuberculosis, due to lack of healthcare facilities, general physicians and poverty.
 Moreover, people do not have awareness about how this disease spreads, and don’t take precautions.

 Furthermore, there is negligence on part of public sector hospitals when it comes to proper implementation of the DOTS program.
 DOTS program—Directly Observed Treatment Short Course—is a treatment protocol whereby patients are observed when given treatment because the treatment for tuberculosis is a lengthy one, and many patients are not compliant.

 This negligence by public sector hospitals is due to lack of medical staff and facilities.
 According to Dr. Choudhary, the rise in MDR-TB is due to unproficient use of anti-tubercular treatment (ATT), as well as poor quality of medicines.

 Tuberculosis develops in people who are malnourished and ailing.
 People with diabetes, HIV, and those taking corticosteroids, and smokers are, particularly at risk.
 Moreover, people living in overcrowded setting, like slums or prisons are also at risk because TB is an infectious disease.

 Smoking greatly increases the risk of incurring this disease.
 Globally, 20 percent of cases of TB can be attributed to this risk factor.
 The chemicals and carcinogens contained in smoke have an adverse impact on health, and when the immunity of the body decreases, the bacteria of tuberculosis spread in the body.

 The dissemination of this bacteria is through air droplets.
 Coughing, sneezing, talking and spitting are all ways by which other people can contract it from close contact.